programmable-web-project-unioulu/PWP/meetings.md

 RESTful API description

 - Focuses too much on technicalities.
-Focus more into motivating the API and explain it a bit more in detail.
+Focus more into motivating the API and explain it a bit more in detail. ✅
 - Wrong terminology.
 Avoid terms like login or public link that are more referred to applications.
-Authentication instead of registered users.
+Authentication instead of registered users. ✅ (recheck this)
-- Architecture not needed in this section.
+- Architecture not needed in this section. ✅

 Main concepts and relations